 (1) The current service cost for the other defined benefit plans includes the net change in the long-term disability plan, consisting of current service cost and actuarial gains or losses.
 The past service cost for this plan, if any, is presented on a separate line.

-(in millions of Canadian dollars, unless otherwise indicated and per share data)
+Years ended October 29, 2023 and October 30, 2022 (in millions of Canadian dollars, unless otherwise indicated and per share data)

 The defined benefit asset (liability) is included as follows in the Consolidated Statements of Financial Position: